yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ## Step 2.
 Provision the YugabyteDB nodes

-After finishing the cloud provider configuration, click on “Manage Instances” to provision as many nodes as your application requires:
+After finishing the cloud provider configuration, click Manage Instances to provision as many nodes as your application requires.

-### Manage Instances
+### Add nodes

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-4.png)

-1. Click Add Instances to add the YugabyteDB node.
+**For each node you want to add**, click Add Instances to add a YugabyteDB node.
 You can use DNS names or IP addresses when adding instances.
-1. Instance ID is an optional user-defined identifier.
+(Instance ID is an optional user-defined identifier.)

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-5.png)

-### Provision the nodes manually
+### Provision nodes manually

-To provision the nodes manually, you have two options:
+To provision your nodes manually, you have two options:

-* If the SSH user you provided has sudo privileges but requires a password, follow the steps in [Run the pre-provisioning script](#run-the-pre-provisioning-script).
+* If the SSH user you provided has sudo privileges but _requires a password_, you can [run the pre-provisioning script](#run-the-pre-provisioning-script).

-* If the SSH user does not have sudo privileges, follow the steps in [Set up database nodes manually](#set-up-database-nodes-manually).
+* If the SSH user doesn't have sudo privileges at all, you need to [set the database nodes up manually](#set-up-database-nodes-manually).

 #### Run the pre-provisioning script

 {{< note title="Note" >}}
-This step is only required if you set “Manually Provision Nodes” to true; otherwise, you need to skip this step.
+This step is only required if you set Manually Provision Nodes to true **and** the SSH user has sudo privileges which require a password; otherwise, skip this step.
 {{< /note >}}

-Follow these steps for manually provisioning each node by executing the pre-provisioning python script.
+Follow these steps to manually provision each node using the pre-provisioning Python script.

 ![Configure On-Premises Cloud Provider](/images/ee/onprem/configure-onprem-6.png)

-1. Login (ssh) to the Platform virtual machine.
+1. Log into the Platform virtual machine via SSH.

 1. Access the docker `yugaware` container.

     ```sh
     $ sudo docker exec -it yugaware bash
     ```

-1. Copy/paste the python script prompted in the UI and substitute for a node IP address and mount points.
+1. Copy and paste the Python script prompted in the UI and substitute for a node IP address and mount points.

     \
     (Optional) Use the `--ask_password` flag if the sudo user requires password authentication.